 Nadcap certification requirements have steadily grown in scope and reach since, becoming a global industry standard across many commodities and end users.
 Nadcap covers transportation, power generation, nuclear and medical devices through its MedAccred program.
 Nadcap also offers eAuditNet business support software.
-Alongside Nadcap, PRI now offers professional development through eQuaLified and PRI Training (formerly eQuaLearn), where I am a contracted Lead PRI Training Instructor.
+Alongside Nadcap, PRI now offers professional development through PRI Training (formerly eQuaLearn), where I am a contracted Lead PRI Training Instructor.

 Nadcap Is Here to Stay

 The chief complaint I hear about Nadcap accreditation is that it’s a monopoly.
 That word either has a negative business meeting or conjures memories of the board game (maybe we’ll see a Nadcap version soon!).
 Yes, Nadcap is a monopoly, but it needs to serve its intended purpose of centralizing requirements and accreditation to achieve consistency in processing and quality systems.